Aalamansari/Facial_Attd/readme.md

 Image recognition based Attendance System

 IMPORTANT
+***
 Follow the link given below to properly download dlib && Visual C++ https://www.geeksforgeeks.org/how-to-install-dlib-library-for-python-in-windows-10/

+Import the given database using MySQL Workbench
+Change the credentials of the database in the file recogFace.py

+***

 Other libraries:-
 pip install face-recognition